Google Code-in 2014 Frequently Asked Questions

-For questions about how to use the Google Code-in site, please see the new GCI Melange User’s Guide.
+For questions about how to use the Google Code-in website, please see the GCI Melange User’s Guide.

 - What is Google Code-in?

 - What are the goals of this contest?

 - When can I register for the contest?